botpress/documentation-v12/docs/conversation-studio/nlu-overview.md

 ## External NLU Providers

-If you want to use an external provider for some reason, you can do so by using Hooks and calling the external NLU provider via API.
+If you want to use an external provider for some reason, you can do so by using hooks and calling the external NLU provider via API.

 :::note
 We don't support two-way synchronization [(see why)](https://github.com/botpress/botpress/pull/1170).
 You'll have to maintain this yourself.